Substation Role in the Power System

 An electrical substation is a part of an electricity generation, transmission and distribution system where voltage is transformed from high to low or in reverse using transformers.
 It also serves as a point of connection between various power system elements such as transmission lines, transformers, generators and loads.

 !!!
 To allow for flexibility in connecting the elements, circuit breakers are used as high power switches.

-Electric power may flow through several substations between generating plant and consumer, and may be changed in voltage in several steps.
+Electric power may flow through several substations between generating plant and the consumer and may be changed in voltage in several steps.

-There are different kinds of substation such as Transmission substation, distribution substation, collector substation, switching substation and some other types of substation.
+There are different kinds of substations such as Transmission substations, distribution substations, collector substations, switching substations and some other types of substations.

 The general functions of a substation may include:

 Switchyard for network configuration

 Monitoring point for control centre

 Communication with other substations and regional control centre